mariakna/old_homepage/index.md

 ### ABOUT

 I am a PhD student in the [IDEALAB PhD program](https://phd-idealab.com/), based at the University of Potsdam in Germany and Macquarie Univeristy in Sydney, Australia.
 I study how adults learn, retain, consolidate and/or forget words in their first and subsequently acquired languages.
-For instance, I am interested in how the learning context influences such aspects of word learning as explicit recall, semantic integration and between-language mapping.
+For instance, I am interested in how different aspects of the word learning process are affected by the context in which novel words are trained.
+My research interests also concern the interplay between the episodic and semantic memory systems in word meaning acquisition, and how this is influenced by the familiarity/novelty of the new information compared to the pre-existing knowledge.
 I also have a keen interest in the role of sleep and age-related processes in word learning.
-I use both behavioral and electrophysiological methods to examine this.
+I use behavioral and electrophysiological methods to examine this.
 I am also very enthusiastic about statistics.

 My amazing supervisors are [Lyndsey Nickels](https://researchers.mq.edu.au/en/persons/lyndsey-nickels) from MQ and [Audrey Bürki](https://www.uni-potsdam.de/en/ling/staff-list/audreybuerki.html) from UP.